andrewclarkson/rust-hearts-haskell/README.md

 # sliderust

-This presentation was generated with the awesomely simple [sliderust](https://github.com/kmcallister/sliderust) slide generator created by (Keegan McAllister)[https://github.com/kmcallister].
+This presentation was generated with the awesomely simple [sliderust](https://github.com/kmcallister/sliderust) slide generator created by [Keegan McAllister](https://github.com/kmcallister).
 You should give him some stars!